mdalqumakhan/pizza-delivery-app/README.md

-gitThis is a PIzza Delivery App Developed by MD Alquma using MERN Stack
+This is a Pizza Delivery App Developed by MD Alquma using MERN Stack